sharontherese/latin-mass-wedding/content/post/gloria-credo/index.md

 ---
-title: Do you include the Gloria and the Credo in the wedding Mass?
+title: Do you include the Gloria and the Credo in the Traditional Latin wedding Mass?

 # View.
 #   1 = List